netham45/screamrouter/readme.md

 * Sink Queue process - This process watches the sink queue and fires a callback that sends any incoming data to the FFMPEG pipes.
 * Sink MP3 input process - This process watches the MP3 pipe output of FFMPEG and reads the data in.
 It sends the data to the WebStream queue that FastAPI watches when a stream request is made.
 * Sink PCM input process - This process watches the PCM pipe output of FFMPEG and reads the data in.
 It sends the data to each enabled Scream Sink.
-* API/Main process - FastAPI runs in it's own process and will send requests in their own processs.
-When the Stream endpoint is called it will delay in an async function to wait for the WebStream queue to have data.
+* API/Main process - FastAPI runs in it's own process and will send requests in their own threads.
+When the Stream endpoint is called it will delay in an async function to wait for the WebStream queue to have data and send data when available.

 ### More Technical Info
 Each Sink is associated with a Sink Controller.
 This controller reads into and out of the FIFO pipes for ffmpeg and tracks which sources are assigned and active.